 - Continuing to work closely with our families - Through extending the support for parents in skills session training in the curriculum and through providing targeted parents' meetings and personalised learning plans to enhance learning at home.

-- Embedding the leadership role of pupils throughout the school - We will continue to extend the roles of pupil mentors across the school supporting younger children within their learning and across the wider local community.
+- Embedding the leadership role of pupils throughout the school - We will continue to extend the roles of pupil mentors and school council representatives across the school supporting younger children within their learning and across the wider local community.